Nigerian fashion pioneer Folashade 'Shade' Thomas-Fahm will be celebrated at 'Africa Fashion' exhibition

 To capture the cultural footprint of the industry, which goes far beyond the continent itself, the exhibition issued a call-out to the public for personal testimonies from those who have worn designers' garments, and for rare examples of their work.

 Involving the public is important to Checinska because it speaks to the way that clothes serve as a tool for self-representation.
-"Coming from the African diaspora myself, I was very mindful of the place of fashion in most people's everyday life," she tells CNN.
+"Coming from the African diaspora myself, I was very mindful of the place of fashion in most people's everyday life," she said.
 "The way we dress can shape and reflect the way we feel.
 It can allow us to push against society's borders that might hem us in and make us smaller or invisible.
-By wearing something on your body, in the way that you put yourself together, you can push back against society's hierarchies and values," she adds.
+By wearing something on your body, in the way that you put yourself together, you can push back against society's hierarchies and values," she added.

 A bright future